Hallupa/SimpleTradingSimulator/README.md

-# TraderSimulator
+# Trader Simulator
-Simple Forex trader simulator for manually testing strategies
+Simple Forex trader simulator for manually testing strategies.
+This application is still in the early stages so is a bit raw - any bugs/suggestions please let me know.
+The application currently has 30 markets each with 5 years of data built in, hence the large size of the download.

 # Installation
 1. Download latest version from: